cportner/sexSelectionSpacing/paper/niussp.md

 # Spread of sex selection makes us overestimate fertility decline

-Our most commonly used measure of fertility is the total fertility rate (TFR), which is based on how many births women across all age groups had in a period, often the last year.
-Hence, the TFR is not an estimate of how many births a given woman will have but rather a measure of period fertility.
-A rapidly expanding use of sex selection, which increases the time between births, makes the TFR a downward-biased estimate of cohort fertility, which capture how many children a family actually ends up with, in what is known as a tempo effect [@Bongaarts1999;@Hotz1997;@Ni-Bhrolchain2011].
+A rapidly expanding use of sex selection increases the time between births and makes the TFR a downward-biased estimate of cohort fertility, which capture how many children a family actually ends up with.

 This is exactly what appeared to have happened in India, with the period fertility rate substantially overestimating how fast cohort fertility fell in the 1990s and early 2000s